Heroku Dev Center Style Guidelines

 Introduce a list with the beginning of a sentence followed by a colon.
 If the introduction is a complete sentence, end it with a period.

 Capitalize the initial word of each line item, whether it’s a fragment or a full sentence.
-End sentences with periods:
+End sentences with periods.
+For example:

 References to the User Interface